Abraham Frères

 Annuaire Oriental - 1921

-Abraham Freres are listed in the "Import/Export" section of the 1920-1921 "Guide pratique et indicateur des voies et communications de Constantinople et banlieue":
+Abraham Freres were also listed in the "Import/Export" section of the 1920-1921 edition of the "Guide pratique et indicateur des voies et communications de Constantinople et banlieue":

 Guide pratique et indicateur des voies et communications de Constantinople et banlieue - 1920-1921